dbxminz/Computer-Vision_project/Smart_CCTV_for_detection/Readme.md

 # Smart_CCTV_for_fire_detection
 #### Project in progress
-#### This is the Computer-Vision of a PBL class for the first semester of 2021.(2021.03 ~ 2021.06)
+#### This is the Computer-Vision Project of a PBL class for the first semester of 2021.(2021.03 ~ 2021.06)

 ⭐Purpose of Project
-It can detect fire situations.
+First, It can detect fire situations quickly.
 In addition, It detects people and animals in fire situations.

 ⭐Process
 - data : kaggle

 #### 01. Image Classification
-This classifies fire situations and non-fire situations
+This classifies fire situations and non-fire situations.
+If fire situation is detected, the system will proceed with the next process.

 ![image](https://user-images.githubusercontent.com/75927569/118815403-2e173e80-b8ec-11eb-80b8-162a5cc4f5cc.png)